charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 [[Anger of the Gods]] could just as easily be [[Lightning Bolt]], [[Relic of Progenitus]], or [[Chalice of the Void]].
 These cards don't help make a T3 [[Primeval Titan:Titan]].
 Instead, they serve essentially as three extra sideboard slots, allowing us to kneecap a faster opponent or break open a stalled board.

-If we like, we can use our four "flex slots" to bump our interactive suite out to seven cards, but it seems like a waste to do so.
+If we like, we can use our four flex slots to bump our interactive suite out to seven cards, but it seems like a waste to do so.
 If we wanted to sleeve up a bunch of removal and value creatures, we'd play Jund.
 We're playing Titan Breach because we like to steal games with T3 [[Primeval Titan]].
 Let's see how often we can make that happen.

 ## The Model